-The Company has reviewed the events that occurred between the period ended December 31, 2022 and February 23, 2023, date of validation of the annual financial statements by the Board of Directors.
-There are no significant events requiring disclosure on the annual financial statements as of December 31, 2022.
+The Company has reviewed the events that occurred between the period ended December 31, 2023 and February 23, 2024, date of validation of the annual financial statements by the Board of Directors.
+There are no significant events requiring disclosure in the annual financial statements as of December 31, 2023.